Other Common Names

 Separate piece nesters do not nest within their food and must leave their nest and forage to find it.

 Archotermopsidae Group I nesting.
-These termites are behaviorally primitive, and strictly dampwood termites.
-Unlike most termites their diversity increases away from the equator.
-They often occupy mountainous habitats with cooler temperatures and damp climates (i.e the mountains of northern India, Japan and western North America).
+These termites are behaviorally primitive, and are typically found in decaying dead damp wood.
+The majority of species occupy the temperate humid coniferous forests, often in montane environments (i.e the mountains of Vietnam, northern India, Japan and western North America).

 Kalotermitidae Primarily Group I nesting.
-The majority of species in this family are dampwoods, drywoods or infest live wood.
-Members are the most specialized at single piece nesting, leaving very little evidence of their existence.
+The majority of species in this family are found sound dead dry or damp wood or live wood, such as human structures, fallen logs, heartwood and dead branches.
+Members are the most specialized at single piece nesting, often specializing in certain plant species or environments, leaving very little evidence of their existence.
 Accumulated frass/fecal pellets are packed into unused chambers and/or is expelled via ‘kickout’ holes, which is typically how infestations are identified.

 Rhinotermitidae Primarily Group II and Group III nesting.
-Species typically construct diffuse soil networks in which they forage in and use to access food sources.
-Additional constructions may include crude mounds and ‘mud tube’ like structures in which are used to forage above ground while protecting against predators and unfavourable conditions.
+In North America, species typically construct diffuse subterranean networks in which they forage in and use to access food sources.
+Additional constructions may include carton nests/combs and ‘mud tube’ like structures over exposed surfaces, which are used to forage above ground to reach food sources not directly in contact with the soil, while protecting against predators and unfavourable conditions.

 Termitidae Primarily Group III nesting.
-Their diversity drastically increases towards warmer regions.
+Their diversity drastically increases towards the tropics.
 Unparalleled in diversity, these species have just as varied diets and behaviour.
 They are responsible for the amazing termite mounds and other structures seen in other parts of the world.

 In North America, the native species (primarily the Termitinae, distributed mostly to the deserts and grasslands of the Southwest and Texas) are best known for encrusting vegetation to feed on (Gnathamitermes).
 They are subterranean in nature and rarely encountered by humans nor do they pose much economic concern.
 Little is known of their biology.

 In North America, termites are most active in times corresponding to rain and warmth.
 Triggering of swarming and swarming behaviour is quite variable, even down to the population level.
-Typically however they correspond with rising temperatures, rain, a combination or non.
+However, typically they correspond with rising temperatures, rain, a combination or non.

 Termites feed off of organic material, primarily containing cellulose.
 Termites are split between the so called “lower termites” and “higher termites” aka Termitidae.

 Termitidae have lost the protozoans (flagellates) associated with termites.
 Instead they posses a highly compartmentalized gut and additionally a highly diverse gut fauna composed of bacteria and archaea.
-Although termites may have arisen around 150MYA, Termitidae are relatively recent.(5)
+Although termites may have arisen around 150MYA, Termitidae are relatively recent, arising around ~50MYA.(5)

-It is thought that the loss of the symbiotic flagellates allowed them to exploit new niches and therefor explode in diversity.
-Consequently Termitidae are known to feed on lichen, soil, humus, leaf litter, grass, various roots, and wood.
+It is thought that the loss of the symbiotic flagellates allowed them to exploit new niches leading to adaptive radiation.
+Consequently Termitidae are known to feed on lichen, soil, humus, leaf litter, grass, live plants, roots, and wood.
 Some are even inquillines feeding off of the nest material of other termites and others opportunistically scavenge carrion.
 The subfamily Macrotermitinae has evolved to cultivate fungus, similar to fungus growing ants

 .
 Unlike other eusocial groups (e.g. ants